diskoverdata/diskover-docs/source_files/install_rabbitmq.md

 🔴 &nbsp;Configure RabbitMQ for use with Diskover:
 ```
 rabbitmq-plugins enable rabbitmq_management
-rabbitmqctl change_password guest darkdata                  (This will password not be used.
-It is only to secure the guest account)
+rabbitmqctl change_password guest darkdata                  (This will password not be used - it is only to secure the guest account)
-rabbitmqctl add_user diskover darkdata                      (Feel free to chose your own user / pass)
+rabbitmqctl add_user diskover darkdata                      (Feel free to choose your own username/password)
 rabbitmqctl set_user_tags diskover administrator            (If you changed users, set it properly here and replace 'diskover')
 rabbitmqctl set_permissions -p / diskover ".*" ".*" ".*"    (If you changed users, set it properly here and replace 'diskover')
 ```